JGSuw/rospy_crazyflie/README.md

 python scripts/scan.py E7E7E7E7E7
 ```

-The script will print all URIs at the address `E7E7E7E7E7`.
+The script will print every URI with the address `E7E7E7E7E7`.
 Use this tool to find a crazyflie's URI so you can tell the server to connect to it.
 The Crazyflie URI can be modified using the [Crazyflie Client GUI](https://github.com/bitcraze/crazyflie-clients-pthon).
 It is necessary to give Crazyflies a different URI when multiple are flying simultaneously.

 ### Provide the URI to the server

-The server will automatically connect to URIs listed in the configuration file `config/config.yaml`.
+The server will automatically connect to URIs listed in the file `config/config.yaml`.
 In this file is a list of key-value pairs, associating a name with each URI.

 For example,